min2ha/ukwa-site/content/target/37213/index.en.md

   "subject": "EU Referendum"
 }

-# Oxford International Relations Society: Britain's Exit from the EU and what it could mean (Podcast)

 Podcast interviewing a variety of academics, politicians and journalists on the EU referendum regions of support for Britain's renegotiation within the EU and whether a Brexit could prompt a wider disintegration, the effect of a Brexit upon calls for a new referendum on Scottish independence, and the wider impact upon Britain's relation with the US and China